dan-v/rattlesnakeos-stack/README.md

 * Support for <b>Google Pixel, Pixel XL, Pixel 2, Pixel 2 XL</b>
 * Updates and monthly security fixes delivered through OTA updates - no need to manually flash your device
 * Maintain [verified boot](https://source.android.com/security/verifiedboot/) with a locked bootloader just like official Android but with your own personal signing keys
-* Latest Chromium [browser](https://www.chromium.org) and [webview](https://www.chromium.org/developers/how-tos/build-instructions-android-webview) with patches from [Bromite](https://github.com/bromite/bromite) for ad blocking and enhanced privacy
+* Latest Chromium [browser](https://www.chromium.org) and [webview](https://www.chromium.org/developers/how-tos/build-instructions-android-webview) with optional patches from [Bromite](https://github.com/bromite/bromite) for ad blocking and enhanced privacy
 * Latest [F-Droid](https://f-droid.org/) client and [privileged extension](https://gitlab.com/fdroid/privileged-extension)
 * No Google apps pre-installed
 * Full end to end setup of build environment for RattlesnakeOS in AWS
 * Costs a few dollars a month to run (see FAQ for additional cost breakdown)

-## Carrier Support
-I only have access to a single device and carrier to test this on, so I can't make any promises about it working with your specific carrier.
-I'll try to keep this updated with any confirmed working carriers and devices that I've seen posted:
-### Verified working:
-* T-Mobile
-* Rogers
-### Likely to not work:
-* Sprint (has requirements about specific carrier app being on phone to work)
-* Project Fi

 ## Prerequisites
 * An AWS account - you can [create an AWS account](https://portal.aws.amazon.com/billing/signup) if you don't have one.